SarahMurguia/rcos-status-updates/spring_2019/week_01.md

 ## Last Week's Accomplishments

-> In this section, you can write about what you accomplished in the previous week.

-> This past week, I was able to implement the the dialog box for creating a new user in the front end.
+> This part week, I learned how to partition my drive and installed linux as a dual boot on my computer.
 I \
-> learned how to send requests in JavaScript to the backend API.
+> installed docker and got yacs running on my computer.
+I began the angular tutuorial and ran into some \
+> permissions issues on my computer.
+I fixed this by starting the tutorial in another location.

 ## This Week's Plan

 > In this section, you can write about what you have planned for next week.

-> After my accomplishments from last week, I plan to add accessibility features to the user creation dialog box. \
+> After my accomplishments from last week, I plan to finish the angular tutorial.
+Once I finish the tutorial \
-> I also plan on attending the git workshop this week.
+> I plan on finding my first issue and contributing to yacs.

 ## Anything Blocking?

-> In this section, you can write about any blockers that you are having trouble in the project.

-> I don't know how to test the accessibility features I am going to be implementing this week, so i am going to \
-> ask my mentors if they have any suggestions.
+> I don't have any blockers yet.

 ## Notes

-> This is an optional section for any sort of information that does not fall under any of the other categories.
+> NA